hapax/hapax.github.io/assets/chuzenji.md

 ocean.
 It is a surface phenomenon in phase space, something which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency;
-*life* is the revolver of the door of being par excellence.
+*life* is the revolver of the door of being par excellence, the genius of ruin.
 England calls this "dissipation-driven adaptation", and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.